business

 Why It Matters for Your Business

-Profit margin tells you how much of every dollar you keep—even high-revenue businesses can struggle if margins are razor-thin.
+Profit margin tells you how much of every revenue dollar you actually keep.
+High-revenue businesses with thin margins are fragile — a small cost increase or revenue dip wipes out profitability entirely.

 Automate Your Finances with AI